 #3) Being disjunctive

 The third sin is by those people responsible for creating websites and software to improve testing and development.
 Wait, hold on.
 “How is this a bad thing?”- You might wonder.
-After all, they spend countless hours to create something useful and I’m still complaining?
+After all, they spend countless hours creating something useful and I’m still complaining?

 Well, I am.
 Not about the process and good intentions, but the tardiness and laziness when it comes to optimization and writing down tutorials on “how to use the software”.

-And how is it possible that for two people with the exact the same environments the software works in one and fails in the other?
+How is it possible that for two people with the exact same environment the software works in one and fails in the other?
 There comes the dumb error messages which tells normal people nothing so you have to dig in stack overflow to find the topic in which one guy had a similar problem 5 years ago but he was able to fix it by rummaging the registry.
 That’s really, really great.

 Also, if we are on this topic, how is it possible that tutorials are sometimes so clumsy and hard to read?
 I mean we, as a tester, have some rules when it comes to creating tickets or test steps – information needs to be simple to understand, logical to reproduce even by someone without advanced skills and the steps should result in the exact same final result.

 So why, oh why, are those tutorials not this way?
 Is it so difficult or maybe there is a lack of empathy from people preparing those?

 So, to the guys making the next big software right now, I want to say – give your final product for review to someone who is NOT a developer.
 He will probably see more inconsistencies than you.
 Believe me – we only want to know how to install and use your software correctly to help other people with their tasks (automation, BDD, TDD and so on).

 The fourth sin is again by the developers and it is all about clumsy unofficial repairs.